bjoernalbers/diceware-wordlist-german/README.md

 In either case you need a wordlist which this repository provides.

-## Wordlist formats
+## About this wordlist

-The wordlist is available in these formats:
+This repository provides a list of 7,776 german words in these formats:

 - `wordlist-german.txt`: original german wordlist with correct capitalization
 - `wordlist-german-lowercase.txt`: lowercase version of the wordlist above
 - `wordlist-german-diceware.txt`: the actual german diceware wordlist made from the lowercase wordlist

-## About the included words

 Each word has been manually checked to be familiar and office-friendly (not vulgar, offensive, religious or with negative connotations).